My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Based on my experiences from trips in 2019 and 2020, I’ve put together a list of the best things to do in Mt.
-Shasta and the surrounding communities, including popular hikes, spiritual spots, food recommendations, and more.
+Based on my experiences from trips in 2019 and 2020, I’ve put together a list of the best things to do in Mount Shasta and the surrounding communities, including beautiful hikes, spiritual spots, food recommendations, and more.
 I’ve also suggested a three-day itinerary to help when you’re planning your trip.

 How to Get to Siskiyou County

-The shortest drive to Siskiyou County from the San Francisco area is about 4.5-5 hours, depending on traffic.
-It’s a pretty straight shot north along I-505 and I-5 from San Francisco to Mt.
-Shasta, one of the biggest towns and primary destinations in Siskiyou County.
+The shortest drive to Siskiyou County and Mount Shasta from the San Francisco area is about 4.5-5 hours, depending on traffic.
+It’s a pretty straight shot north along I-505 and I-5 from San Francisco to Mount Shasta, one of the biggest towns and primary destinations in Siskiyou County.

 As Siskiyou County is so large, your travel time depends a lot on where you want to go within the county.
-For example, it’s a 45-minute drive from Mt.
-Shasta to Yreka, the largest city in the county.
-It’s a 90-minute drive from Mt.
-Shasta to Tulelake in the northeastern corner of the county.
+For example, it’s a 45-minute drive from Mount Shasta to Yreka, the largest city in the county.
+It’s a 90-minute drive from Mount Shasta to Tulelake in the northeastern corner of the county.

 In any event, you’ll need a private vehicle to visit Siskiyou County and to get around.
-If you want or need to rent a car, I recommend renting from Fox Rent-A-Car, Sixt, or Alamo.
+If you want or need to rent a car, I recommend renting from Fox Rent-A-Car or Sixt.
 They all offer budget rentals and run regular deals and specials.
 If you’re not sure (or not loyal to any particular car rental company), consider using a tool like Momondo or TripAdvisor to compare a bunch of options (yes, TripAdvisor does rental cars!).

 The historic Mt.
 Shasta Sisson Museum is probably one of the most overlooked attractions in town because it’s located a short drive from the downtown of Mt.
 Shasta itself.
 This is all the more reason to check it out – you’re not going to encounter any crowds in the museum!

 A small but surprisingly dense and educational museum, the Mt.
-Shasta Sisson Museum offer visitors a look at the history of the town of Mt.
-Shasta (or Sisson as it was once called) including the various industries that have supported the region.
-There are also exhibits on volcanoes in the area (Mount Shasta), lenticular clouds (more on that below), and the spiritual beliefs and supernatural mythologies about the mountain.
+Shasta Sisson Museum offers visitors a look at the history of the town of Mount Shasta (or Sisson as it was once called) including the various industries that have supported the region.
+There are also large exhibit halls on volcanoes in the Mt.
+Shasta area, lenticular clouds (more on that below), and the spiritual beliefs and supernatural mythologies about the mountain.

-I love a good ‘small town museum’ (I raved about one in Gig Harbor, Washington, if you’ll remember).
+I love a good small city museum (I raved about one in Gig Harbor, Washington, if you’ll remember).
 The Mt.
 Shasta Sisson Museum is equally compelling to any I’ve visited, and well worth a stop when you’re in the area – especially if it’s your first trip to Siskiyou County!

 Depending on what time of year you visit Siskiyou County, you can choose to go hiking or skiing on the mountain.
 The ski resort, Mt.
-Shasta Ski Park, is popular with both locals and non-locals looking for a change of scenery from the main resorts in the Sierras.
+Shasta Ski Park, is a popular destination with both locals and non-locals looking for a change of scenery from the main resorts in the Sierras.
 There are also miles of cross-country skiing trails around the mountain if you prefer that form of winter activity.

 For hiking, there are tons of options.
-Here are some of the beginner-to-intermediate hikes of varying lengths, on or near Mount Shasta:
+Here are some of the beginner-to-intermediate hikes of varying lengths, on or near Mt.
+Shasta:

 - John Everitt Vista Point: 0.5 miles, 100ft elevation change, 15-20 minutes